Mumbai Xpress: Production

-In May 2004, Kamal Haasan and Singeetam Srinivasa Rao were keen to make a Hindi-Tamil bilingual film tentatively titled Kumar Sambhavam with Madhuri Dixit as the lead actress.
+In May 2004, actor Kamal Haasan and director Singeetham Srinivasa Rao were revealed to be developing a Hindi-Tamil bilingual film tentatively titled Kumar Sambhavam with Madhuri Dixit as the lead actress.
 Haasan stated he needed a "woman of substance who would look convincing as a wife and mother" and stated there was "no second choice" for the role.
 Bharat Shah was set to finance the project and negotiated terms with Dixit to work on the project, having earlier worked with her during the making of Devdas (2002).
-The film was dropped.
+The film was eventually dropped.

 On 8 November 2004, Haasan and Rao's next film, titled Mumbai Xpress, was officially announced.
 Haasan revealed that the film would be made in Tamil and Hindi, with the former version also featuring Nassar, Pasupathy and Vaiyapuri while the latter would include Mahesh Manjrekar, Om Puri and Saurabh Shukla in its cast.
 Vijay Raaz eventually replaced Manjrekar, while a ten-year-old boy, Hardhik Thakar, was added to the cast.
 Haasan then decided to fund the film and Crazy Mohan was approached to write the dialogues, though the writer later pulled out of the venture as he went for a tour to United States.

 The team faced problems casting the lead actress, with attempts to cast Bipasha Basu, Tabu and Kajol unsuccessful.
-Finally in mid November 2004, the team agreed terms with Manisha Koirala and the actress flew to Chennai to take part in a photoshoot.
+Finally in mid-November 2004, the team agreed terms with Manisha Koirala and the actress flew to Chennai to take part in a photoshoot.
 During production the film faced criticism for having an English title, but Haasan remained unperturbed and refused to change the title.
-During the filming of a stunt sequence, Haasan suffered a minor injury which resulted in severe bruising, while his co-passenger on the motorbike in the stunt escaped injury.
+During the filming of a motorbike stunt sequence, Haasan suffered an injury which resulted in severe bruising, while Thakar his co-passenger on the motorbike escaped injury.